S.T. Red Gauntlet (2) LO33

 3.7.1944: Operation Neptune ended.

-26.7.1947: Sailed Fleetwood for Spitzbergen/Bear Island grounds with a crew of twenty (Sk.
-William H. Hicks).
+26.7.1947: Sailed Fleetwood for Spitzbergen/Bear Island grounds (Sk.
+William H. Hicks); twenty crew (At Honningsvaag took on two Norwegian gutters).

-10.8.1947: After fishing to the W of the southern tip of Spitzbergen decided to move grounds and about 12.00 noon set course for grounds between Bear Island and Hope Island – little wind and smooth sea.
+10.8.1947: After fishing to the W of the southern tip of Spitzbergen decided to move grounds but failed to obtain an accurate position and about 12.00 noon set course (SE x E1/2E) for grounds between Bear Island and Hope Island – little wind and smooth sea.
 At about about 2.30 p.m. a rock was observed to port and the land was visible but ahead was a fog bank.
-At about 3.15 p.m. stranded on the southern tip of the rocks S of Sorkapp.
-Vessel pounded and filled, lifeboat launched and all crew including two Norwegian gutters abandoned the vessel but stayed in the vicinity for a while until the fog lifted and they were able to pull over to NORTHERN SPRAY (GY190) which had responded to SOS.
+At about 3.15 p.m. stranded on the southern tip of the rocks south of Sorkapp, Spitsbergen.
+Vessel pounded and filled, lifeboat launched and all crew including the two Norwegian gutters abandoned the vessel but stayed in the vicinity for a while until the fog lifted and they were able to pull over to steam trawler NORTHERN SPRAY (GY190) (Sk.
+Martin Peterson) which had responded to SOS.
+An attempt was made by by part of the crew to return to the vessel but this was unsuccessful.
 Crew were landed at Grimsby.